Snaacky/thewiki/docs/tutorials/mpv.md

 ### Skins

 You can customize how MPV looks by using skins.
-These are completely upto your preference so you can look through some of the ones linked below.
+These are completely up to your preference so you can look through some of the ones linked below.

 - [ModernX](https://github.com/cyl0/ModernX)
 - [mfpbar](https://codeberg.org/NRK/mpv-toolbox/src/branch/master/mfpbar)